 It’s not only the generator that could deliver a nasty shock either.
 If you’re standing in a puddle while operating the generator, even the best GFCI will do little to soften the blow.

-For your own safety, and to protect the generator, only operate it standing on dry ground, and preferably, with the generator safely stored under some kind of canopy.
+For your safety and to protect the generator, only operate it on dry ground, preferably, with the generator safely stored under some kind of canopy.

 #2 Generator Malfunction

 If water enters any part of the generator, it could ruin certain components and cause irreparable damage to the generator, leaving you on the market for a replacement dual fuel generator and facing outlay costs of $500 or more.

 You could still be in danger even if you’ve been smart enough to cover your generator.
 Without sufficient ventilation, generators won’t get enough airflow to work effectively and may even catch fire.

 Similarly, storing fuel too close to the generator or overloading are potential fire hazards.
 A car fire extinguisher nearby can help reduce the damage, but it won’t do much in eliminating risk.